Bobby Vance: In that suit?

 - BoBoiBoy: Subverted with Probe, Adu Du's Robot Buddy who died in battle and was later revived.
 Adu Du redirected the energy of a more advanced battle robot into Probe's energy core, but when he came back to life, he acts like a different robot with no heartfelt memories of his boss, only the programming and weaponry to serve him.
 However, Adu Du then throws a mug at him in an attempt to restore his memory.
 It works and the two reunite happily.

-- Happens to VIKI in I, Robot, after she attempts to take over humanity with the NS-5s under the coldly-logical pretense of humanity eventually destroying themselves if left unchecked.
+- This happens to VIKI in I, Robot after she attempts to take over humanity with the NS-5s under the coldly logical pretense of humanity eventually destroying themselves if left unchecked.
 Detective Del Spooner injects neural-matrix-dissolving nanites directly into VIKI's computer core, which destroys her mind, and releases control of the hostile NS-5s.

 - In The Matrix, this can befall people who are plugged into the Matrix:

 - People can only safely exit the Matrix through specific exit protocols.
 If their headjack is unplugged while their minds are inside the Matrix, they die instantly.